knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 ## Before you begin

-Before you can create a SinkBinding, you must:
+Before you can create a SinkBinding object, you must:

 - Have Knative Serving installed on your cluster.
-- Optional: If you want to use `kn` commands with a SinkBinding, install the `kn` CLI.
+- Optional: If you want to use `kn` commands with SinkBinding, install the `kn` CLI.

 ## Optional: Choose SinkBinding namespace selection behavior